VILLASframework/documentation/docs/node/clients/python.md

 Please refer to the [Python protobuf documentation](https://protobuf.dev/getting-started/pythontutorial/) for more information.

 ## Client Description

 The Python client builds on the socket library of Python.

+The Python client builds on the socket library of Python.
 Since UDP is used, the socket has to bind to a specific port.